DINKY 102 JOE’S CAR (1969-1976):

 Dinky Toys 102 Joe’s Car was produced between 1969 and 1976 and was based on the vehicle used in Gerry Anderson’s Joe 90 TV series.
 Dinky 108 Sam’s Car from the same TV series was also released.

 Joe’s car is really a misnomer as it was designed and mostly driven by Mac his adoptive father.
 Professor Ian McClaine’s (‘Mac’) Jet Air Car was a car built by himself to his own specifications.
-Its lack of design and unusual appearance is explained by the fact that, as a Professor-type, Mac concentrated on performance rather than looks.
+Its lack of ascetic design and unusual appearance is explained by the fact that, as a typical ‘Professor’, Mac concentrated on performance rather than looks.

-The vehicle used a special high octane essence for fuel and wass powered by two jet engines.
+The vehicle used a special high octane essence for fuel and was powered by two jet engines.

 TV PROP v ACTUAL DINKY:

 The Dinky model is a good replica of the TV series prop as designed by Century 21’s Derek Meddings.

 The first version had chrome engines, white markings on the top and bottom of the rear fins, the connecting rod for the rear fins had a pipe cover on the front portion covering the bare metal rod and finally it had the licensing text on the bottom.

 Later variants of this version could omit the white paint on the top or bottom of the rear fin or from both sides, and remove the front covering of the metal rod.
 The licensing text also disappeared on these later variants.

 There was one additional version.
 The later and possibly last version, discarded the chrome finish on the engines leaving translucent red engines.
 The red engine version probably always had no white detailing on the rear fins.

 During the production run there were additional changes to the licensing text, battery switch info and model number text.